Dorzolamide hydrochloride/Timolol maleate

 These are serious side effects.
 You may need urgent medical attention.
 These side effects are rare.

-ects not listed above may also occur in some
+Other side effects not listed above may also occur in some

 patients.
 Tell your doctor if you notice any other effects.